 Fiscal transparency entails being open to the public about the government’s past, present, and future fiscal activities, and about the structure and functions of government that determine fiscal policies and outcomes.
 Such transparency fosters better-informed public debate, as well as greater government accountability and credibility.
-The IMF has developed a “Code of Good Practices on Fiscal Transparency,” a “Manual on Fiscal Transparency,” and a “Guide on Resource Revenue Transparency” to encourage greater fiscal transparency.
-Country reports are available at the IMF fiscal transparency web page.
+The IMF is in the process of revising its Fiscal Transparency Code, along with the accompanying “Manual on Fiscal Transparency,” and “Guide on Resource Revenue Transparency” to encourage greater fiscal transparency.

 Why is increased fiscal transparency desirable?

 There is consensus that good governance is of central importance to achieving and sustaining macroeconomic stability and high-quality growth; and that sound fiscal management—including fiscal transparency—is a key aspect of good governance.
-Fiscal transparency allows for better-informed debate by both policymakers and the public about the design and results of fiscal policy, and establishes accountability for its implementation.
-In strengthening credibility and public understanding of macroeconomic policies and choices, fiscal transparency fosters more favorable access to domestic and international capital markets.
-It also helps to highlight potential risks to the fiscal outlook, resulting in an earlier and smoother fiscal policy response to changing economic conditions and thereby reducing the incidence and severity of crises.
+Fiscal transparency allows better-informed debate by both policymakers and the public about the design and results of fiscal policy, and helps establish accountability for its implementation.
+In strengthening understanding of macroeconomic policies and choices, fiscal transparency can improve access to domestic and international capital markets.
+It also helps to highlight risks to the fiscal outlook, allowing an earlier and smoother fiscal policy response to changing economic conditions and thereby reducing the incidence and severity of crises.

-The Code of Good Practices on Fiscal Transparency (the Code) identifies a set of principles and practices to help ensure that governments are providing a clear picture of the structure and finances of government.
-Implementation of the Code thus provides assurance to the public that the soundness of fiscal policy can be reliably assessed.
+Since 1998, the IMF has had a Code of Good Practices on Fiscal Transparency (the Code) identifies a set of principles and practices to help ensure that governments are providing a clear picture of the structure and finances.
 While all countries are encouraged to adopt the good practices proposed in the Code, implementation is voluntary.

-The IMF also publishes a Guide to Resource Revenue Transparency (the Guide), which applies the principles of the Code to the unique set of problems faced by countries that derive a significant share of revenues from oil and mineral resources.
-The issues arising from the sheer size of such resources for many countries, combined with the technical complexity and volatility of the transaction flows, demand a more detailed set of guidelines.
+The Code is supported by a Manual on Fiscal Transparency (the Manual) that elaborates the Code’s principles and practices and draws on experiences in member countries to illustrate good practices.
+There is also a Guide to Resource Revenue Transparency (the Guide), which applies the principles of the Code to the unique set of problems faced by countries that derive a significant share of revenues from oil and mineral resources.
 The Guide naturally complements initiatives, such as the Extractive Industries Transparency Initiative (EITI), which focuses more narrowly on the reporting of transactions between resource companies and governments.

-The Fund encourages all member countries to undertake an assessment of fiscal transparency (called a fiscal transparency module of the Reports on the Observance of Standards and Codes, or fiscal transparency ROSC).This documents a country’s current practices, assesses compliance with the Code, and establishes country-specific priorities for improving fiscal transparency.
+The Fund encourages all member countries to undertake an assessment of fiscal transparency (which has been called a fiscal transparency module of the Reports on the Observance of Standards and Codes, or fiscal transparency ROSC).This documents a country’s current practices, assesses compliance with the Code, and establishes country-specific priorities for improving fiscal transparency.
 By identifying and raising awareness of important fiscal risks, fiscal ROSCs play a useful role in the surveillance process.
 Both the undertaking of a fiscal transparency ROSC and its subsequent publication are voluntary.
-An increasing number of fiscal transparency ROSCs now also include detailed assessments of resource revenue issues, based on advice in the Guide.

 In a recent paper on fiscal transparency, accountability, and risk, the IMF reviewed the state of fiscal transparency in light of the experience of the crisis.
 While considerable progress has been made in enhancing the coverage, quality, and timeliness of public fiscal reporting since the late 1990s, the review found continued weaknesses in governments’ understanding of their underlying financial positions.
 These shortcomings in transparency are due to a combination of gaps and inconsistencies in existing fiscal reporting standards, delays and discrepancies in countries’ adherence to those standards, and a lack of effective multilateral monitoring of compliance with those standards.

-To address these weaknesses, the IMF recommends the following:
+To address these weaknesses, the IMF recommended the following: